CapitalJ15/Getting_and_Cleaning_Data/CodeBook.md

 66 fBodyBodyGyroJerkMag-std()

-9. COMPREHENSIVE FEATURE LIST*
+###9.
+COMPREHENSIVE FEATURE LIST*

 This is the complete list of variables captured or derived as described in Section 6 above.
-As noted there, variables with the prefix ìtî are in the time domain, and those with the prefix ìfî are in the frequency domain.
-Suffixes ì-X,î ì-Y,î and ì-Zî represent spatial axes.
-See Section 6 for definitions of derived-value suffixes such as ì-max()î and ì-min().î
+As noted there, variables with the prefix ‚Äút‚Äù are in the time domain, and those with the prefix ‚Äúf‚Äù are in the frequency domain.
+Suffixes ‚Äú-X,‚Äù ‚Äú-Y,‚Äù and ‚Äú-Z‚Äù represent spatial axes.
+See Section 6 for definitions of derived-value suffixes such as ‚Äú-max()‚Äù and ‚Äú-min().‚Äù

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y